JVHallam/pointer-store/readme.md

-# Pointer Store
+# pointer-store

-This is the pointer_store.
+This is the pointer-store.
 A project Written in C, to be a simple to use, generic, storage system.

 It had to do the following (In order of priority):
 * Be orderable and allow general insertions at any point